 Combination types 11, 13, and 15 are new to version 20.0 and pertain mostly to multiple trauma patients and a handful of other patients such as transplant status patients.
 A type 11 combination consists of two secondary diagnosis categories that contain major severity of illness diagnoses, plus any third secondary diagnosis that is at least a major severity of illness.
 An example is a major severity of illness transplant status diagnosis (category 84) and a major TB, fungal or parasitic infection (category 74).
-A type 13 combination consists of two secondary diagnosis categories that contain moderate severity of illness level diagnoses, plus any third secondary diagnosis that is at least a moderate severity of illness level.
-An example is a moderate cardiothoracic trauma diagnosis (category 18) and a moderate head and neck trauma with coma diagnosis (category 24).
-A type 15 combination consists of two secondary diagnosis categories that contain minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level.
-An example is a minor severity of illness level head and neck trauma without coma diagnosis (category 43) and a minor severity of illness level pulmonary diagnosis (category 75).
+A type 13 combination consists of two secondary diagnosis that is at least a moderate severity of illness level diagnoses, plus any third secondary diagnosis that is at least a moderate severity of illness level diagnoses, plus any third secondary diagnosis that is at least a moderate severity of illness level diagnoses, plus any third secondary diagnosis (category 24).
+A type 15 combination consists of two secondary diagnosis categories that contain minor severity of illness level diagnoses, plus any third secondary diagnosis categories that contain minor severity of illness level diagnoses, plus any third secondary diagnosis categories that contain minor severity of illness level diagnoses, plus any third secondary diagnosis categories that contain minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level diagnosis (category 43) and a minor severity of illness level pulmonary diagnosis (category 75).